Bridget Jones's Diary: Casting

-In July 2000, the leading male roles were given to Colin Firth and Hugh Grant.
-The director of the film, Sharon Maguire, is one of Fielding's friends, on whom the film's character "Shazzer" (English slang for Sharon) was reportedly based.
+In July 2000, Colin Firth and Hugh Grant were cast as the male leads.
+The director of the film, Maguire, one of Fielding's friends, was reportedly the base for the character "Shazzer" (English slang for Sharon), as mentioned in the behind the scenes commentary on the DVD.
 In the film, Shazzer is played by Sally Phillips.

 Filming

 Principal photography began on 1 August 2000 and concluded on 5 November 2000.
 The crew spent six weeks shooting in and around London.
 Locations used included Shad Thames where Bridget and Daniel have their first date, the Royal Courts of Justice, St Pancras railway station and Tower Bridge.
 Scenes were filmed at Stoke Park in Buckinghamshire where Bridget and Daniel ventured to for their mini-break.
 Wrotham Park in Hertfordshire served as the Darcys' home.
-Stansted Airport doubled as JFK Airport in New York, while Syon House in Brentford featured as the venue for the anniversary party.
+Stansted Airport doubled as JFK Airport in New York City, while Syon House in Brentford featured as the venue for the anniversary party.
 The crew filmed for four days at Snowshill in Gloucestershire which featured as the home of Bridget Jones's family.
 After six weeks of shooting on location, the crew moved to Shepperton Studios in Surrey.